alphagov/govuk-design-system/src/community/design-system-day-2024/speaker-information.md

 She specialises in linguistics, public policy and service design.

-### Lucy Brennan, Department for Education

-Lucy is a content designer at the Department for Education.
-With a diverse background in academia and industry, she designs people-centred content and is always learning.
-Lucy loves cross-team collaboration, influencing services and inspiring content design advocates.

-### Olivia Waring, Department for Education

-Olivia is a content designer at the Department for Education.
-She's previously been an academic, designer, editor and teacher at universities, healthcare organisations, schools, charities, and community projects.
-She wants to help people question established ideas to improve everyday life.

 ### Zainab Daodu, Writech Hub

 Zainab Daodu is a seasoned Software Engineer, Technical Writer and founder of Writetech Hub.
 She is passionate about open source and a top 10 Continuous Delivery and DevOps contributor who empowers women in tech.
 She has led initiatives impacting over 300 African women, notably at She Codes Africa 2020.